moosmann/matlab/README.md

-How to set up automized reconstruction loop:
+How to set up automatized reconstruction loop:

 1) Make a copy of 'p05_reco_template.m', open the copy, and follow the instructions within the help.